finom/mongo-git-backup/README.md

 - `--gitUserEmail` - Git user email (optional)
 - `--daemonize` - daemonize export via pm2
 - `--interval` - an interval of backups in seconds (works when daemonized, `300` by default)
+- `--undaemonize` - deletes pm2 process and removes given export settings from the list of mongo-git-backup instances

 Example:
 ```